bkemboi394/SalonLinkApp/README.md

 # SalonLink-Java Application
+This was a class project for my Software Architecture and Design class at SMU that I am continuing to explore and build upon.

+Currently, this SalonLink application simplifies the discovery, selection, and booking of salon services, allowing users to browse nearby salons, pick services, and make bookings using a user-friendly interface.

+I am in the process of:

+1. Getting the application to also allow salon owners to effectively manage the information about their salon.​
+2. Improving both the front-end and back-end parts of the application through additional features, etc. to improve its functionality and usability.

 ## Client-Server Architecture
-This was a class project for my Software Architecture and Design class at SMU that I am continuing to explore and build upon .
-The Code for this application was developed in Java with spring boot Initialization in the IntellIJ IDEA 2023.3.2 IDE version 17.
+ This application is based on a Client-Server architecture.
+The Code was developed in Java with spring boot Initialization in the IntellIJ IDEA 2023.3.2 IDE version 17.

 ### JDK and IntellIJ Installation: